Satellite Beach, Florida: History

+As of 2013, the only traditional Jewish synagogue, Chabad of the Space & Treasure Coasts, along the Brevard County coastline is in the city.

 On December 4, 2013, there was a parade in celebration of the Jewish holiday of Hanukkah.
 There were one hundred Menorah-topped vehicles, a Menorah lighting, free food (including traditional Latkes), and live entertainment.

-The annual Ocean, Reef and Beach Festival is organized by the Surfrider Foundation, Pure Ocean TV Productions and Anglers for Conservation.
+As of 2013, the annual Ocean, Reef, and Beach Festival is organized by the Surfrider Foundation, Pure Ocean TV Productions and Anglers for Conservation.

-The Banana River Sail and Power Squadron sponsors the annual Holiday Boat Parade.
+As of 2013, Banana River Sail and Power Squadron sponsors the annual Holiday Boat Parade.

 On December 20, 2013, the city announced plans to build a beachside trail that would allow people to walk, jog and cycle along the coast.
 The proposed trail would run along the dunes south from Fischer Park.
-The beachside trail would hook up to the proposed 40 mile "A1A Urban Trail."
+The beachside trail would hook up to the proposed 40 mile "A1A Urban Trail".

-In the summer of 2018 Erin Brockovich hosted a town hall to address citizens concerns that ground contamination from an old military dump was causing increased rates of cancer.
-Those concerns were validated when County health officials released a report the following summer that showed a higher incidence of some rare cancers and again when the U.S. Department of Defense designated an area just blocks north of the city as a “Formerly Used Defense Site” While no direct link between the cancer cases and contamination has been established as of January 2020, officials and activists are still working on the issue.
-What prompted a renewed interest in this issue was when an oncologist who graduated from Satellite High School in 2003 noticed that an unusually high number of her classmates were getting cancer and dying.
+In the summer of 2018, Erin Brockovich hosted a town hall to address citizens concerns that ground contamination from an old military dump was causing increased rates of cancer.
+These concerns were validated when County health officials released a report the following summer that showed a higher incidence of some rare cancers and again when the U.S. Department of Defense designated an area just blocks north of the city as a "Formerly Used Defense Site".
+While no direct link between the cancer cases and contamination had been established as of January 2020, officials and activists were still working on the issue.
+A renewed interest in this issue was prompted when an oncologist who graduated from Satellite High School in 2003 noticed that an unusually high number of her classmates were getting cancer and dying.

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 11,226 people, 3,996 households, and 2,914 families residing in the city.

+In 2020, the ancestries with the highest percentages (excluding Latino groups) was 15.4% Irish, 14.2% Italian, 10.5% German, 9.5% English, 4.0% Polish, 2.4% French, 1.7% Scottish, 1.5% Norwegian, and 0.4% Sub-Saharan African.

+In 2020, the median age was 42.2 years old.
+17.4% of the population were 65 or older, with 10.5% between the ages of 65 and 74, 4.1% between the ages of 75 and 84, and 2.8% being 85 or older.
+24.7% of the population were under 18, and 3.8% were under 5 years old.
+The gender makeup was 51.2% female and 48.8% male.
+The population density was 3,843.2 inhabitants per square mile.

+In 2020, the median household income was $92,750, with families having $107,525, married couples having $116,295, and non-families having $53,888.
+3.6% of the population were in poverty.
+The per capita income was $45,646.

+As of the 2010 United States census, there were 10,109 people, 4,340 households, and 2,853 families residing in the city.